 Guidelines to remember

-- The contest is open to students between fifth and 12th grades.
+- The contest is open to teachers with students in grades five through 12.

-- Podcasts must be between three and 12 minutes long.
+- Podcasts must be between three and eight minutes long.

-- Students will need the help of a teacher to submit their podcast.
-The entry form will be open to teachers only.
+- They'll need the help of a teacher to submit their entry.
+The entry form is open to teachers only.